| When people talk about the

 his two meetings with Robinson, a third meeting was not to

+happen.
 Instead, Pender put the title on the

 line against British Champion (and former US Marine) Terry